 |App resources||You||You||You (eventually leveraging fully managed services)|

-In this document, the starting point can be an on-premises environment, a co-location facility, or a public cloud environment.
-The target environment is GCP.
+In this document, the target environment is GCP.

 After you define your starting and target environments, you define the workload types and the related operational processes that are in scope for the migration.
 This document considers two types of workloads and operations: legacy and cloud-native.

 Legacy workloads and operations are developed without any consideration for cloud environments.
 These workloads and operations can be difficult to modify and expensive to run and maintain because they usually don't support any type of scalability.

 Cloud-native workloads and operations are natively scalable, portable, available, and secure.
 The workloads and operations can help increase developer productivity and agility, because developers can focus on the actual workloads, rather than spending effort to manage development and runtime environments, or dealing with manual and cumbersome deployment processes.
 GCP also has a shared responsibility model for security, which means GCP is in charge of security of the cloud, while you are in charge of security in the cloud.
 GCP is responsible for the physical security and the security of the infrastructure, while the you're responsible for the security of the workloads you deploy to the infrastructure.

 Considering these environment and workload types, your starting situation is one of the following:

 - On-premises or private hosting environment with legacy workloads and operations.

 - On-premises or private hosting environment with cloud-native workloads and operations.